 that a conversion problem is real for you.

 Finally, if you are taking prescription thyroid medication but also starting to

 address some of these factors that are relevant for you, keep in mind that your

 thyroid function will be gradually improving along the way.
 What this means is that

 over time you might not need as much thyroid medication, and, at some point, need

 no prescription at all.
 It’s therefore important to monitor your thyroid markers

 along the way through your health care practitioner.
 You don’t need to do it more

 often than every few weeks, because it takes time for the body to adjust.
 If you

-do monitor them, you might just find that you can get off thyroid hormone completely.
+do monitor your thyroid markers, you might just find that you can get off thyroid